A scalable estimator of higher-order information in complex dynamical systems: A measure of higher-order information

-Together, the expressions of \W- and \Minfo above provide a principled way of decomposing the information shared between two random vectors into low-order (i.e.\ pairwise) and high-order (i.e.\ beyond-pairwise) components.
-Estimation techniques for these quantities are explored in the next section.
+Hence, together, the expressions of \W- and \Minfo above provide a principled way of decomposing the information shared between two random vectors into lower-order (i.e.\ pairwise) and higher-order (i.e.\ beyond-pairwise) components.
+Moreover, this approach is particularly convenient for the study of time series and dynamical systems, for which there is a natural interpretation: the source $\bX$ corresponds to the past state of the system, and $\bY$ to the future state.